liuandy1207/notes/topics/cArrays.md

 Dereferencing arrays is equivalent to accessing the first element of the array.

 ## Arrays as Function Parameters
-When an array is passed to a function, only the ADDRESS is copied into the stack frame. <br> Furthermore, you should assert these parameters to not be `NULL`. <br>
+When an array is passed to a function, only the ADDRESS OF THE FIRST ELEMENT is copied into the stack frame. <br> Furthermore, you should assert these parameters to not be `NULL`. <br>

 If a function should not mutate the contents of an array, declare parameters with `const`. <br>